Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: General

 With the introduction of finite EPI, the electrons scatter on phonons at the rate proportional to the strength of the EPI.
 As shown in Appendix \ref{weightsEELS}, the EELS spectral weight at $\omega=\omega_{LO}$, characterizing this scattering, is given by

 However, for the itinerant charge concentrations when the plasmon and the phonon frequencies become comparable, the two kinds of excitations are strongly coupled, resulting with significantly renormalized energies of coupled excitations.
-They do not necessarily have predominantly a phonon nor a plasmon character, but rather a hybridization of excitations is generally expected.
-In such circumstances, in the long wavelength limit the EELS spectrum shows two peaks at energies $E_-$ and $E_+$, hereafter referred to as to the lower frequency excitation (LFE) and to the higher frequency excitation (HFE), respectively.
+They do not necessarily have predominantly a phonon or a plasmon character, but rather a hybridization of excitations is generally expected.
+In such circumstances, in the long-wavelength limit the EELS spectrum shows two peaks at energies $E_-$ and $E_+$, hereafter referred to as to the lower frequency excitation (LFE) and higher frequency excitation (HFE), respectively.
 With $s_-$ and $s_+$ we denote the corresponding spectral weights of the two coupled excitations in EELS spectra.